Carlton Morris: Club career

+Norwich City

 Early years and breakthrough

 Born in Cambridge, Morris began his career in the youth system at Norwich City at the age of 11.
 He became an academy scholar in the summer of 2012 and won the FA Youth Cup with Norwich in May 2013.
 In December 2013, he signed a professional contract until the summer of 2016.

 2014–15

 On 4 August 2014, Morris joined Oxford United on loan until 1 January 2015.
 He made his debut on 9 August 2014, starting in a 1–0 defeat to Burton Albion in League Two.
 He scored his first goal in professional football in his next appearance on 12 August 2014, starting again as Oxford defeated Bristol City in the first round of the League Cup.
 After 10 appearances, he was recalled by Norwich on 23 October 2014.

 On 27 November 2014, Morris joined another League Two club, York City, on loan until 4 January 2015.
-He made his debut two days later as a 77th-minute substitute for Wes Fletcher in York's 1–1 away draw with Plymouth Argyle.
+He made his debut two days later as a 77th-minute substitute for Wes Fletcher in a 1–1 away draw with Plymouth Argyle.
 His loan was extended for another month in January 2015 before returning to Norwich on 9 February having made eight appearances for York.